sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

     - Verify the loglevel.json file was created.
     - Reboot.
     - Verify the log level is "Info".
-  - Verify the log level is not persistent to cold/fast/warm reboot if the user didn't run "config save":
+  - Verify the log level is not persistent to cold/fast reboot if the user didn't run "config save":
-    - Change the log level for some component from Notice to Info.
+    - Change the log level for some components from Notice to Info.
     - Reboot.
     - Verify the log level is "Notice".
-  - Verify the log level returns to default ?????? after removing the "loglevel_db.json" file and reboot:
-    - Change the log level for some component from Notice to Info.
-    - Run "log-level save".
-    - Delete loglevel_db.json file.
-    - Reboot.
-    - Verify the log level is "Notice".

-# 9 Open issues

-  ## 9.1 j2
-  ## 9.2 factory reset
-  ## 9.2 Support ZTP configuration